SnakeOnex/twitter-word-embeddings/README.md

 # Twitter word embeddings

-The goal is to take some tweets, then turn them into embeddings, that represent their semantic meaning and then create a website, that can after it is given a word display similar words.
+Project I made in the 4th year of high school.

+Script downloads a ton of english tweets from twitter, then turns them into embeddings using the Word2Vec algorithm.
+The project includes a webserver, that can be used to search through the embeddings.
+You search a specific word and the webserver finds 10 words with the most similar embeddings and displays them.

 ## Resources